-We are pleased to present the annual Sustainability Report of IPS Securex Holdings Limited ("IPS Securex", the "Company" and, together with its subsidiaries, the "Group") for our financial year ended 30 June ("FY") 2020.
+We are pleased to present the annual Sustainability Report of IPS Securex Holdings Limited ("IPS Securex", the "Company" and, together with its subsidiaries, the "Group") for our financial year ended 30 June ("FY") 2021.
 This report is set out on a "comply or explain" basis in accordance with Rule 711B and Practice Note 7F of the Singapore Exchange Securities Trading Limited ("SGX-ST") Listing Manual Section B: Rules of Catalist.
 We are guided by the Global Reporting Initiative (GRI) Standards reporting guidelines at Core option.
-IPS Securex has chosen the GRI framework as it is a well-known and globally-recognised sustainability reporting standard.
-This report highlights the key economic, environmental, social and governance ("EESG") related initiatives undertaken over a 12-month period in FY2020 from 1 July 2019 to 30 June 2020 for IPS Securex Pte.
+IPS Securex has chosen the GRI framework as it is a well-known and globally-recognized sustainability reporting standard that wholistically sets a benchmark across multiple facets of a company's responsibilities and performance.
+This report highlights the key economic, environmental, social and governance ("EESG") related initiatives undertaken over a 12-month period in FY2021 from 1 July 2020 to 30 June 2021 for the operational entities IPS Securex Pte.
 Ltd. ("Securex") and Securex GS Pte.
 Ltd. ("Securex GS", formerly known as Yatai Security & Communications Pte.
 Ltd.).